sphinx-doc/sphinx/doc/extdev/appapi.rst

       to a string ("category: message").
 Should be set accordingly in subclasses.

-.. class:: ConfigError
+.. exception:: ConfigError

    Used for erroneous values or nonsensical combinations of configuration values.

-.. class:: ExtensionError
+.. exception:: ExtensionError

    Used for errors in setting up extensions.

-.. class:: ThemeError
+.. exception:: ThemeError

    Used for errors to do with themes.

-.. class:: VersionRequirementError
+.. exception:: VersionRequirementError

    Raised when the docs require a higher Sphinx version than the current one.